cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/reinforcement-learning/practical.md

 # Practical Introduction

 In this practical session, we will build upon our previous work with neural networks and explore GANs architectures.
-Then, we will focus on the reinforcement learning algorithms we explored in our lecture.
+Then, we will focus on the reinforcement learning algorithms we explored in our last lecture.

 ---